desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 Desk applications use a global navigation context, like a single-page web application that runs in a browser — even if the app is _not_ running in a browser (e.g. while testing, or in a native runtime environment).

-The **navigation controller** encapsulates represents a simplified version of the browser's history API, with methods that can be called to navigate between paths, and to go back within the navigation history.
+The **navigation controller** encapsulates a simplified version of the browser's history API, with methods that can be called to navigate between paths, and to go back within the navigation history.
 Synchronous (non-blocking) versions of these methods are also available on the global `app` object.

 - {@link GlobalContext.navigate()}
 - {@link GlobalContext.goBack()}